Institute of American Indian and Alaska Native Culture and Arts Development: Statistics

 -

 Tommy Orange is an American novelist and writer from Oakland, California.
-His first book There There was one of the finalists for the 2019 Pulitzer Prize and received the 2019 American Book Award.
+His first book, There There (2018), was a finalist for the 2019 Pulitzer Prize for Fiction and received the 2019 American Book Award.
+In October 2025, Orange was awarded a MacArthur Foundation Fellowship.

 -